bitagoras/xtype/README.md

 **Explanation:**

 This meta feature allows to access a elements of large data files.
-The relativ offsets are stored in an integer array with the same length as the list object.
-The offset points to the beginning of each element, which can be another meta information for this element (e.g. for integritiy check or TOCs for subelements).
+The relative offsets are stored in an integer array with the same length as the list or dict object.
+The offset points to the beginning of each element (in list) or the keyword value (in dict).
+If the targeting  element has other meta information, the offset points to the `*` token which is the first byte of the list element.

 **Example:**